 Processing: Processed, refined, or finely ground foods tend to have a higher glycemic index.

 Type of starch: Different types of starch are absorbed differently.
 For example, potato starch is digested and absorbed into the bloodstream relatively quickly.
-Barley is digested and absorbed much more slowly.
+Starch in barley is digested and absorbed much more slowly.

 Fiber content: The more fiber a food has, the harder it is to digest.
 As a result, sugar is absorbed more slowly into the bloodstream.